AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

     end if;

-Syntactically, this would mean that most places where the language currently allows a sequence_of_statements, we would now allow an optional non-empty list of basic_declarative_item followed by "begin", followed by the (non-optional) sequence_of_statements.
+Syntactically, this would mean that most places where the language currently allows a sequence_of_statements, we would now allow an optional non-empty list of basic_declarative_items followed by "in", followed by the (non-optional) sequence_of_statements.
 This option would not be provided in constructs where the sequence_of_statements is already preceded by "begin", such as the sequence_of_statements of a subprogram body or a declare block.

+To go beyond this, we would also allow any basic_declarative_item to appear at the place of any statement.
+When this feature is used, there would be no demarcation between declarations and statements.
+Furthermore, if the construct allows a handler (such as an accept body or a subprogram body), declarations that appear at the place of a statement are *not* visible within the handler.
+Only declarations that precede the "begin" or "in" for such constructs would be visible in the exception handler.

 Reference-level explanation
 ===========================